Joseph Whipp

-Joseph Whipp (born July 12, 1941) is an American actor who has starred in many films and starred on television.
-He is known for playing police officers in films and on television.
+Joseph Whipp is an American actor.
+In film, he is best known for his work in the horror genre, having had supporting roles as Sgt.
+Parker in A Nightmare on Elm Street (1984), Dr. Lido Moray in Death Spa (1988), and Sheriff Burke in Scream (1996).

+In television, Whipp is known for his work on soap operas.
+He had recurring roles as Lou, Thug, and Santa Claus on the NBC soap opera Days of Our Lives (1981; 1995–1996) and Charles Mullin on Generations (1989–1990).

 Career

-Whipp taught drama Carlmont High School in the 1970s.
+Whipp taught drama at Carlmont High School in the 1970s.
 His first role was as Nicky in the 1973 film The Enforcer.
 His first credited role was in the 1979 movie Escape from Alcatraz as a prison guard.
 He later on appeared in the 1984 horror movie A Nightmare on Elm Street as a cop and the 1987 science fiction movie The Hidden.
 He also starred in the 1996 hit horror movie Scream as a sheriff as well as the 1989 horror video classic Death Spa as the ill-fated paranormal investigator Dr. Lido Moray.
 His most recent film is in the 2010 movie Downstream.

-Whipp has starred in the soap operas Generations as Charles Mullen from 1989–1990, and on General Hospital as Marty in 1991.
+Whipp has starred in the soap operas Generations as Charles Mullen from 1989 to 1990, and on General Hospital as Marty in 1991.
 He has made many guest appearances on television series, including Lou Grant, The Dukes of Hazzard, Golden Girls, Night Court, Cheers, ER, Monk and The Middle.